JimSeker/saveData/README.md

 Save data Examples
 ===========
-eclipse/ has the example in the eclipse format (no longer updated).  otherwise all examples are using Android Studio.
+<b>eclipse/</b> has the example in the eclipse format (no longer updated).  otherwise all examples are using Android Studio.

-<b>PerferenceDemo</b> uses the preference activity/fragment to save data.
-This works to figure out 3.X+ and above, and below to use the different preference methods.  annonying actually.
+<b>legacy<b> these are example that are no longer updated.
+May still be useful, since they deal with android 2.3.3

+<b>PerferenceDemo</b> uses the preference fragments to save user preference data.
+Note, there are no support libraries used for fragment or perferences.
+Also, this is for API 16+, for older versions, see the legacy directory example.

-<b>SupportPerferenceDemo</b> uses the preference-v7 and preferencefragmentCompat.  it is the same exmaple as PreferenceDemo, but using the support library.  much better, yea!
+<b>SupportPerferenceDemo</b> uses the preference-v7 (preferenceFragmentCompat) and v14 (preferencefragment).
+It is the same exmaple as PreferenceDemo, but using the support library.
+Note this uses API 16 preferences (MultiSelectListPreference).

 <b>saveDataDemo</b> uses the shared preference system to store data.